davidfcui/mywebsite/README.md

 ## Overview

-My portfolio website serves as a showcase of my skills, projects, and experiences in the field of [your field/industry].
+My portfolio website serves as a showcase of my skills, projects, and experiences.
 It provides an overview of my work, skills, and contact information.

 ## Website Link